Doruk-Aksoy/DnD/BUILDING.md

 ### Windows
 #### Command Prompt Notes
 * How to run it:
-  * Windows 10: 1.
-Click the search button and type: `Command Prompt` and click on the desktop app.
+  * Windows 10: Click the search button and type: `Command Prompt` and click on the desktop app.
+Run as admin if requested.
-  * Windows 7 and below: Click **Start**, then click **Run...**, type `cmd`).
+  * Any Windows: Click **Start**, **Programs**, **Windows System**, **Command Prompt**.
+Run as admin if requested.
 * To switch to another drive in the prompt: type the driver letter then `:`.

 #### Preparing
+##### Using Just-install (please try this first - if it fails, follow other section)

-*Before starting:* If you have corrupted installs of 7zip or git: download an app like (this)[ https://www.majorgeeks.com/files/details/windows_installer_cleanup_utility.html], and remove the corrupted installs first, then try this section.
+- **Before starting:** If you have corrupted installs of 7zip or git: download an app like [this](https://www.majorgeeks.com/files/details/windows_installer_cleanup_utility.html), and remove the corrupted installs first, then try this section.
+- **If already manually installed bcc first in a different folder and now trying to use Just-install**: Delete the bcc folder and remove bcc from system PATH environment variable by running command line as **admin** and typing this:
+`setx /M PATH "%PATH:MYPATH\TO\BCC;=%`.
+- **If installed bcc and used bcc environment variable (for those who used old instructions):** Delete the bcc folder and remove bcc environment variable by running command line as **admin** and typing this:
+`setx bcc ""`
-*If already having DnD installed and just updating dependencies*: Run `prepare.bat` as *admin*.
+- **If already having DnD installed with Just-install and just updating dependencies**: Just run `prepare.bat` as **admin**.
+If it fails (by anti-virus not trusting it): follow the instructions below.

-1. Run the command prompt as *admin* - failure to do so will prevent apps from being installed/detected.
+1. Run the command prompt as **admin** - failure to do so will prevent apps from being installed/detected.
 2. Type `msiexec.exe /i https://unstable.just-install.it`
 3. Type `just-install exeproxy 7zip git bcc` (exeproxy has to come first!
 Do this even if you have those programs installed already).
 4. Type `set PATH="%SYSTEMDRIVE%\Shims;%CD%"` (which adds the Shims path to PATH env variable).
 5. Type `set PATH="%PROGRAMFILES%\7-Zip;%CD%"` (which adds 7-Zip path to PATH env variable).

+##### Manually installing and adding programs to PATH (for those having problems with Just-install)

+- **If installed bcc and used bcc environment variable (for those who used old instructions):** Delete the bcc folder and remove bcc environment variable by running command line as **admin** and typing this:
+`setx bcc ""`

+1. Download and install [7zip](https://www.7-zip.org/download.html) to its default folder (select to download the x64 on x64 systems and x86 on x86 systems).
+2. Download and extract [bcc](https://github.com/wormt/bcc/releases) to %PROGRAMFILES%/bcc (for compatibility with Just-install, once it's properly fixed).
+3. Download and install Git for Windows in default folder, making sure it uses Windows command prompt with just git.
+Download [git-for-windows](https://git-scm.com/download/win).
+Just do the default options, but you may select your favorite text editor.
+4. Add 7zip and bcc to the system PATH environment variable by running command line as **admin**:
+   4.1.
+Type `set PATH="%PROGRAMFILES%\bcc;%CD%"` (which adds bcc path to PATH env variable).
+   4.2.
+Type `set PATH="%PROGRAMFILES%\7-Zip;%CD%"` (which adds 7-Zip path to PATH env variable).

 #### To continue, there are 2 useable git tools:
 #### Either Git-for-windows (default)